 If you require more than 60 days' notice to attend a ceremony, you will need to notify college on firstname.lastname@example.org before the 60 days cut-off date ahead of the degree day, in order to be removed from the waiting list.
 Otherwise, if you are still on a waiting list, or have been booked onto a ceremony, the above applies.

-For morning ceremonies, events in College will start around 8:45am and will conclude at around 3:30pm after lunch, with the collection of degree certificates immediately after lunch.
-For afternoon ceremonies, events in College start at approximately 10am and conclude around 5pm.
+For morning ceremonies, arrival to College will be at around 8:00 am and in-college events will conclude at around 3:30pm after lunch, with the collection of degree certificates.
+For afternoon ceremonies, arrival to College is at around 9:45 am and in-college events will conclude at around 5pm.

-Once you have decided on your preferred date, you will need to contact College by emailing firstname.lastname@example.org with your chosen graduation date, and provide the details below in order to be placed on a waiting list (see above important notes regarding waiting lists).
+Once you have decided on your preferred date, you will need to contact College by emailing firstname.lastname@example.org with your chosen graduation date, and provide the details below in order to be placed on a waiting list (see above important notes regarding waiting lists and cancellations).